Abstract and concrete tangent modules on Lipschitz differentiability spaces: Introduction

-for every $f \in \LIP_{bs}(X)$ and every $p' \geq p$. \end{theorem} We also remark that Theorem \ref{thm:module:LDS} removes the assumption of finite Hausdorff dimension in \cite[Theorem 1.4]{BKO19}.
 The equality \eqref{eq:lipeq} was originally observed in PI spaces \cite[Sections 5 and 6]{Cheeger00}.
 Note that \eqref{eq:BKO} is not valid in every LDS: if $K \subset \mathbb{R}^{n}$ is a Cantor set with $\mathcal L^n(K)>0$, then $X = ( K, | \cdot |, \mathcal{L}^{n}|_{K} )$ is an LDS with $|Df|_p\equiv 0$ for any $f\in \LIP(X)$ and $p\ge 1$ (since $X$ does not contain any rectifiable paths).
 By comparison, Keith's $\Lip-\lip$ condition -- which satisfies an analogous self-improvement property stated in Theorem \ref{thm:module:LDS} -- characterizes LDS's (for pointwise doubling measures).
 This demonstrates that \eqref{eq:BKO} guarantees better connectivity properties (and also the pointwise doubling property of measures).
 Some sufficient conditions for \eqref{eq:BKO} are discussed in Section \ref{sec:lds}.

 To obtain Theorem \ref{thm:module:LDS} we construct an isometric embedding from the abstract tangent module into the concrete one.
 The construction is carried out on {\bf weak Lipschitz differentiability spaces} (weak LDS), that is, metric measure spaces which can be covered (up to a null-set) by {\bf (weak) charts} $(U,\varphi)$ consisting of a Borel set \(U\) with $\mm(U)>0$ and a Lipschitz function $\varphi\colon X\to \R^k$ such that, for any $f \in \LIP(X)$ and $\mm$-a.e.\ $x \in U$, there exists a unique linear map $\d_xf:\R^k\to \R$ satisfying